daniel-dihardja/ai-doc-generator/output/documentation.md

 A customizable button component with support for different states (loading, disabled), colors, and sizes.

-- **When to use**: The Button component is useful for creating interactive elements like buttons in web applications.
+- **When to use**: The Button component is ideal for creating interactive elements like buttons in web applications.
+- Optionally, include diagrams or flowcharts if needed to describe the workflow.

 ---

 ## 2. Installation Instructions